 This popular travel destination on the German North Sea is no longer a hidden gem.
 Families, couples, day-trippers, dog owners, and beach sailors all come here to relax.

-Important Note: The tides on the North Sea are particularly pronounced, with a difference of several meters between high and low tide.
+The tides of the North Sea are particularly pronounced, with a huge difference between low and high tide.
+As a result, the fascinating Wadden Sea can only be experienced at low tide.

 Fine sand and vast, open beaches—this is what St. Peter-Ording is famous for.
 Each of the four districts offers one or more beach access points.